flyway/flywaydb.org/documentation/database/firebird.md

 ## Limitations

 - Mixing DDL and DML involving the same tables in a single migration is not supported.
-Firebird disallows DDL changes to be used by DML in the same transaction, so separate migrations are necessary.
+Firebird disallows DDL changes to be used by DML in the same transaction, so one of the following is necessary:
+  - separate migrations for DML / DDL, or
+  - a [per-script override](https://flywaydb.org/documentation/scriptconfigfiles) of <code>executeInTransaction</code>

 - `SET TRANSACTION` and `COMMIT [WORK]` are not supported in migrations. `COMMIT RETAIN` can be used, but this will only allow partial rollback of a migration; only statements after the last `COMMIT RETAIN` can be rolled back.
 - Migrations modifying or dropping objects while the database is in use can result in long delays or "object X is in use"